Distinguishing Orbiting and Infalling Dark Matter Particles with Machine Learning: Data Availability

 \section{Data Availability}

-Our code is publicly available at \href{https://github.com/ZevVladimir/ATHENA}{github.com/ZevVladimir/ATHENA}, including a description of how to create the datasets needed and how to train additional models.
+Our code is publicly available at \href{https://github.com/ZevVladimir/ATHENA}{github.com/ZevVladimir/ATHENA} or at \dataset[10.5281/zenodo.17228903]{\doi{10.5281/zenodo.17228903}}, including a description of how to create the datasets needed and how to train additional models.
 We also provide the json of the XGBoost model used and configuration parameters.
 The full particle data for the \erebos $N$-body simulations are too large to be permanently hosted online, but they are available upon request.